-Doctors in the UAE have advised people to remain indoors and wear face masks as dust and sandstorms sweep across the country.
+Doctors in the UAE advise people to remain indoors and wear face masks during bouts of dusty weather in the country.

 The use of air purifiers is also recommended for people with breathing difficulties.